mcheng88/twitter-analytics-app/README.md

-# Reseting the Twitter Scraper and Analytics Page
+# Resetting the Twitter Scraper and Analytics Page
 Made in preparation for a deep writing bot to write tweets.